udacity/cdond-c3-projectstarter/instructions/3-configuration-management.md

 ## Section 3 - Utilize a Configuration Management Tool to Accomplish Deployment to Cloud-Based Servers

+In this section, you will practice creating and configuring infrastructure before deploying code to it.
+You will accomplish this by preparing your AWS and Circle CI accounts just a bit, then by building Ansible Playbooks for use in your CircleCI configuration.

 ### Setup

 #### AWS
 1. Create and download a new key pair in AWS for CircleCI to use to work with AWS resources.
-[This tutorial may help](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) (Option 1: Create a key pair using Amazon EC2).
-You'll be using this key pair (pem file) in future steps so name it well and keep it in a memorable location.
+Name this key pair "udacity" so that it works with your Cloud Formation templates.
+[This tutorial may help](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) (look for "Option 1: Create a key pair using Amazon EC2").
+You'll be using this key pair (pem file) in future steps so keep it in a memorable location.
 2. Create IAM user for programmatic access only and copy the id and access keys.
 [This tutorial may help.](https://serverless-stack.com/chapters/create-an-iam-user.html) You'll need these keys if you want to try any AWS commands from your own command line.
 You'll also need these credentialsto add to Circle CI configuration in the next steps.
 3. Add a PostgreSQL database in RDS that has **public accessibility**.
 Take note of the connection details (hostname, username, password).
 [This tutorial may help.](https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/) As long as you marked "Public Accessibility" as "yes", you won't need to worry about VPC settings or security groups.